rouseguy/intro2stats/README.md

     * Libraries from *requirements.txt*

 ## Optional
 Users could choose to install Anaconda, if they want.
 If using Anaconda or Enthought, please ensure that all libraries listed in the requirements.txt are installed.

+*Note to Windows Users*: Neither of us use Windows.
+From past workshop experiences, Windows users have faced issues installing the way explained below.
+It is advisable to install Anaconda and ensure that all the libraries listed in the *requirements.txt* file are installed.

 ## Setup Guide